9u3/pylog/README.md

 # Note from Nox.

 I thank you all for using my modules, It really means a lot to me.
 You don't understand.
-The time and effort I put into making these for people to use is extreme, And I almost gget no users in return..
+The time and effort I put into making these for people to use is extreme, And I almost get no users in return..
 So if you could just credit me if you use this module, I would really appreciate it!

 You can use this for credits: